langtail/langtail-node/README.md

 })
 ```

-this way whole `LangtailNode` can get tree shaken away.
+this way whole `Langtail` can get tree shaken away.

 You can initialize LangtailPrompts with workspace and project slugs like so: